Inkling

 When creating a set of choices, you can return (or, gather) all of the branches to a single path after they have gone through their content.
 This is done using gather points.

-To return the branches, add a gather marker - at a new line after the branches.
+To return the branches, add a gather marker -

 In the following example, regardless of whether the player heads to the garden or the kitchen, they return to their room.
 There, they are presented with the next choice.